Pinning: Apt’s Best Kept Secret

 Pin-Priority: -10

 and then run apt update again to load the new preferences.
-Now, if you attempt an apt upgrade, it shouldn’t try to install any updates from the lunar repositories.
+If you attempt an apt upgrade after this, it shouldn't try to install any updates from the lunar repositories.

 P >= 1000